TeamWanari/couchbase-query-executor/README.md

 # couchbase-query-executor

 A library for filterable and sortable lists in SpringData with CouchBase using N1QL query.
+You can read more about this lib in [this blogpost](http://leaks.wanari.com/2016/10/24/couchbase-can-make-filterable-list-springdata/?utm_source=github&utm_medium=20161024&utm_campaign=suxy).

 ## Installation